"Will You Find These Shortcuts?" A Protocol for Evaluating the Faithfulness of Input Salience Methods for Text Classification: Experimental Setup

 \subsubsection{LIME}

 \citet{ribeiro-lime} train a linear model to estimate salience of input tokens on a number of perturbations, which are all generated from the given example \( \mathbf{x}_{1:n} \).
-A perturbation is an instance where a random subset of tokens in $\mathbf{x}$ is masked out using either \textsc{unk} (LSTM, BERT) or \textsc{[mask]} (BERT) tokens.
-We also experimented with dropping tokens instead of masking them.
-This lead, on average, to worse precision results than masking.
-Therefore, we concentrate on masking here.
+A perturbation is an instance where a random subset of tokens in $\mathbf{x}$ is masked out using either \textsc{unk} (LSTM, BERT) or \textsc{[mask]} (BERT) tokens, or dropped completely: \textsc{erase} (LSTM, BERT).
 The text model's prediction on these perturbations is the target for the linear model, the masks are the inputs.
 Following \citet{ribeiro-lime} we use an exponential kernel with cosine distance and kernel width of 25 as proximity measure of instance and perturbations.
 We keep beginning and end-of-sequence tokens unperturbed and experiment with the number of perturbations (100, 1000, 3000).
-This results in 3 respectively 6 configurations for LSTM/BERT: \textsc{lime}$_{\{unk|mask\} \times \{100|1000|3000\}}$.
+This results in 6 and 9 configurations for LSTM and BERT, respectively: \textsc{lime}$_{\{unk|mask|erase\} \times \{100|1000|3000\}}$.